White-Whale-Defi-Platform/white-whale-docs/gitbook/client-docs/flashloan.md

 {% endtabs %}

 ### `Msgs` field
-The Msgs holds all messages that the contract should execute sequentially.
+The Msgs field holds all messages that the contract should execute sequentially.
 Meaning it will first execute the first message, then the second and so on.
 This gives the opportunity to use the results from the first message in the second message, which is really helpful in arbitrage for example.
 Every entry in `Msgs` should have the format of the type of message the user wants to send.
 For example when using a WasmExecuteMessage:
 ```json
       "wasm": {